WANG-K-Alan/COMP7240_ResProject/README.md

-## This main branch is the orginal program, don't submit or merge to this branch, You can check different task in different branch
+## This main branch now is for merge the total program together
 ## Create an environment

 ```